Reinforce Your Dog's Bite Inhibition

 A bite is at the far end of a long line of behaviors a dog uses to communicate displeasure or discomfort.
 To stop another dog, human, or other animal from doing what he perceives to be an inappropriate or threatening behavior, the dog often starts with body tension, hard eye contact, a freeze, pulling forward of the commissure (corners of the lips).
 These “please stop!” behaviors may escalate to include a growl, snarl (showing teeth), offensive barking, an air-snap (not making contact), and finally, an actual bite.
 The dog who does any or all of these things is saying, “Please don’t make me hurt you!”

 Some foolish humans punish their dogs for these important canine communications.
 “Bad dog, how dare you growl at my child!”
 Punishing your dog for these warning signals can make him suppress them; he’ll learn it’s not safe to let you know he’s not comfortable with what you’re doing -and then bites can happen without warning.
-(See “The Gift of Growling,” Whole Dog Journal October 2005.)
+(See “Understand Why Your Dog Growls,” October 2005.)

 Others ignore the signals and proceed with whatever was making the dog uncomfortable.
 This is also foolish, because it can prompt the dog to express his feelings more strongly, with a less inhibited bite that might break skin and do damage.